-Electrolygy Schools and Licensing Requirements in North Carolina
+Electrology Schools in North Carolina

 One of the most exciting parts of working in the beauty industry is all of the new technology you get to work with on a daily basis.
 If you study electrology in North Carolina, you can work with high-end electrolysis equipment that allows you to help clients with permanent hair removal.
 As an electrologist, you can work with men and women that suffer from fast-growing or excessive body hair.
 If electrology sounds like the career path for you, just request information about programs in your area.
 Our site makes it simple for you to connect with beauty schools in N. Carolina!

 Prior to learning about electrology, your client base, and the techniques that go into this hair removal technique, you must master sanitation and hygiene.
 Throughout the course of the day, you may see multiple clients.
 It's your responsibility to protect all of them from infections and other diseases.
 Your education may cover sterilization, sanitation, disinfection, and aseptic techniques.
 In the classroom part of your training, you might learn about the causes of excessive hair growth.
 Patients may come to you with many different needs, and it's important for you to understand where they are coming from.
 This part of your training can also cover how hair growth occurs and what electrolysis does to skin and hair.
 Much of your time in electrology school may be spent on your electrolysis technique.
 Your instructors can teach you how to adjust your probes, intensity, timing, and depth of insertion to suit each client's specific needs.
 This also gives you experience with the electrolysis process.